Living the Quaker Way

 Equality: recognising that all people are of equal value irrespective of difference

-Community: Balancing being an accepting egalitarian community with a deep respect for diversity and individual integrity
+Community: Balancing being an accepting egalitarian community with deep respect for diversity and individual integrity

 Sustainability: acknowledging our interdependence with all life and our responsibility to care for our planet